doppelganger9/blog/src/posts/2019-03-06-github-actions.md

 slug: 2019/03/06
 ---

+*NOTE: the HCL format for Github Actions is deprecated, please read the [update to this post](/2019/10/28)!*

 ## Automation

 I'm a big fan of automation.
 So it's natural that one of the first steps of setting up this blog for me was to make it automatically build & deploy.